ESAT module 27 questions / 40 min / no calculator

 MM7.6

-This topic covers how to reverse the process of differentiation.
-Given a function for the gradient of a curve (dy/dx), you will use integration to find the equation of the original curve (y).
+Solving a simple differential equation reverses the process of differentiation: given a function for the gradient of a curve (dy/dx), you use integration to find the equation of the original curve (y).

 Revise this topic ›